zceeatv/AMLS_assignment20_21_SN17006378/README.md

 - Requires changing passing variables into create_model for each optimisation option
 ##### SVM.py
 - Contains the SVM algorithm training model and the training process
-- Running execute() will load in datasets, preprocess the data and then either trains the neural network model
+- Running execute() will load in datasets, preprocess the data and then trains the SVM model, before calculating the accuracy scores from predictions on the test data
 - During preprocessing, a facial detection process is carried out based on 68 facial landmarks, returning 68 co-ordinates for each face
 ##### preprocess_data.py